 A Malta-based cryptocurrency derivatives exchange known as LXDX has launched a security token offering for a security token that will be backed by both equity and dividends.
-The company plans to issue 5 million security tokens each priced at 1 euro.
+In the offering, the company plans to issue 5 million security tokens each priced at 1 euro.

-The holders of the security tokens will buy ownership rights in the company and rights to share in profits.
-The company will distribute 10 percent of its adjusted gross revenue with the token holders on a quarterly basis.
+The holders of the security tokens will be entitled to ownership rights in the company as well as the right to a share in company profits.
+The company will also distribute 10 percent of its adjusted gross revenue with the token holders on a quarterly basis.

-The cryptocurrency exchange was founded by former U.S. Navy Cryptologic Technician and Executive Director of Experimental & Performance Technology at Tower Research Capital CTO Steven Thomas.
+This cryptocurrency exchange was founded by former U.S. Navy Cryptologic Technician and Executive Director of Experimental & Performance Technology at Tower Research Capital, Steven Thomas.

 The ERC20 compliant security tokens will be issued according to Malta crypto and financial regulations.
 That's why it is known as a security token compared to other categories such as utility tokens that do not structurally fall under regulation as cryptocurrencies.
 Although being a security token means it will not be freely tradable, the company aims to facilitate trading between investors who contributed to the STO, deploy a smart contract to manage trading “in a Bancor-like manner” and then finally list the token on secondary markets in six months.